 RTInsights explains how C3's platform approach is solving enterprise IoT challenges, such as interoperability among IoT devices, data integration with enterprise applications, ingesting and analyzing data, handling data volume and velocity, clarifying business returns, complexity, and cost.
-It also address a critical question for enterprise IT executives: "How does C3 solve the time-to-value problem?"
+It also address a critical question for enterprise IT executives: "How does C3.ai solve the time-to-value problem?"

 Highlights from the article include: